Freddie Lyon (Ben Whishaw)

 Angus McCain (Julian Rhind-Tutt)

-Eleventh Hour Ranger: In the season two finale, it's Angus who confirms all the details of the nuclear dealings Cilenti is involved in.
+- 11th-Hour Ranger: In the Season Two finale, it's Angus who confirms all the details of the nuclear dealings Cilenti is involved in.
 He helps the show reveal the truth on air, and later serves as Kiki's new PR agent.

 A Nigerian-born doctor who moves to England.
 He is dating Sissy Cooper, which causes much trouble for them in the neighborhood.

-Maligned Mixed Marriage: Started dating Sissy Cooper in season one.
+- Maligned Mixed Marriage: As previously mentioned, he started dating Sissy Cooper in Season One.
 She's white, he's black, it's 1950s Britain.
-They get married in season two but her father refuses to give her away & they struggle to find witnesses on the street.
+They get married in Season Two but her father refuses to give her away and they struggle to find witnesses on the street.

 A high-ranking police officer for Scotland Yard, and an old army buddy of Hector's.
 Laurie saved Hector's life in Italy, and Hector has owed him ever since.
 He's also having a secret relationship with Kiki.

 - Domestic Abuse: The one behind the vicious beating of Kiki.
 It's shocking because she's also his mistress.

 - Driven to Suicide: By the exposure of his attack on Kiki on The Hour, and the knowledge that he's nearly gotten both Kiki and Hector killed with his foolishness.

 - No Sense of Humor: We never once see him even crack a smile.